-Normally if you sell (or otherwise dispose of – for example, if you give away) your only or main home, you do not have to pay capital gains tax (CGT) on any profit if it has been your only or main home throughout the entire period of ownership.
-This is called private residence relief.
+Normally, if you sell (or otherwise dispose of – for example, if you give away) your only or main home, you do not have to pay capital gains tax (CGT) on any profit if it has been your only or main home throughout the entire period of ownership.
+This is called main residence relief (or private residence relief).
 It can also apply in part to gains on the sale of a property which was not always used as your only or main home.

 These rules apply equally to houseboats and residential caravans.
 A garden area of up to half a hectare is included as part of your home, or a larger area if the property requires it.

 If you have more than one home (or residence) for a period of time, including those which you are deemed to occupy as a residence, then you need to understand which is your main home (or main residence) for that period.
-This used to be called your principal private residence (PPR).
+For CGT purposes, this is sometimes referred to as your principal private residence (PPR).

-Whether or not a property is your home therefore depends on how you use it.
+Whether or not a property is your home as a question of fact depends on how you use it.
 This can change over time.
-For example, if you let out a property which used to be your home, then it will no longer be treated as your home as a question of fact for the period during which it is let (though it may be deemed to be occupied as a residence, under separate rules – see below).
-This is important as the capital gains tax consequences on disposal depend on how the property was used over the period of ownership.
+For example, if you let out a whole property which used to be your home, then it will no longer be treated as your home as a question of fact for the period during which it is let (though it may be deemed to be occupied as a residence, under separate rules – see below).
+This is important as the CGT consequences on disposal depend on how the property was used over the period of ownership.

-If you dispose of a property which has been used as your only or main home at some point in the period of ownership, the disposal will attract some amount of private residence relief (PRR).
-PRR can also be called main residence relief.
+If you dispose of a property which has been used as your only or main home at some point in the period of ownership, the disposal will attract some amount of main residence relief.

 In the simplest case, if you dispose of a property which has been used as your only or main home throughout the entire period of ownership, then it will qualify for full relief.

-⚠️ You and your spouse or civil partner may only have one main residence between you whilst you are 'living together'.
+You and your spouse or civil partner can only have one main residence between you whilst you are 'living together'.
 Unless you are separated, you are deemed to be living together even if your spouse or civil partner is working away from ‘home’.
 This includes situations where one person is living and working overseas for a period of time.

 If you have a partner (who is not your spouse or civil partner) and you each own a home, you can each potentially get main residence relief on your respective properties for the same period.
 However, for this to apply you would each need to use your own property as a main residence – that is, you live separately.
 A main residence nomination (see below) may be advisable if, based on the facts, although you each use your own property as a residence, you both live together in one of the two properties as a main residence.
 Otherwise, the relief might be denied on the other residence.